BOTANICAL ART & ARTISTS

 • All sales will be via reference to the artist's website or email address - to be supplied with submission.

-Below is my summary of the terms and conditions and method of entry.
+Below is my summary of the terms and conditions and method of entry in 2020.
 I've organised the information differently from the way it is laid out on the website

 You MUST check all details with the website if you wish to enter.